Lawrence982/practicum-yandex-kafka/README.md

 POST /user/block/batch
 [
     {
-        "userId": "id of blocked user",
+        "userId": "id of user",
-        "blockedUserId": "id of blocking user",
+        "blockedUserId": "id of blocked user",
         "reason": "reason for blocking"
     },
     {
-        "userId": "id of blocked user",
+        "userId": "id of user",
-        "blockedUserId": "id of blocking user",
+        "blockedUserId": "id of blocked user",
         "reason": "reason for blocking"
     }
 ]